Determination of the fifth Busy Beaver value: Abstract

 \section{Abstract}

+The Busy Beaver value $S(n)$ is the maximum~number of steps that an n-state 2-symbol Turing machine can perform from the all-zero tape before halting. $S$ was historically introduced by \radofull in 1962 as one of the simplest examples of an uncomputable function.

 We prove that $S(5) = 47,176,870$ using the Coq proof assistant.
-The Busy Beaver value $S(n)$ is the maximum~number of steps that an n-state 2-symbol Turing machine can perform from the all-zero tape before halting, and $S$ was historically introduced by \radofull in 1962 as one of the simplest examples of an uncomputable function.
 The proof enumerates 181,385,789 Turing machines with 5 states and, for each machine, decides whether it halts or not.
 Our result marks the first determination of a new Busy Beaver value in over 40 years and the first Busy Beaver value ever to be formally verified, attesting to the effectiveness of massively collaborative online research (\url{bbchallenge.org}).

 \begingroup

 \endgroup

 \epigraph{In any case, even though skilled mathematicians and experienced programmers attempted to evaluate $\Sigma(3)$ and S(3), there is no evidence that any presently known approach will yield the answer, even if we avail ourselves of high-speed computers and elaborate programs.
 As regards $\Sigma(4)$, $S(4)$ the situation seems to be entirely hopeless at present.}{\radofull, 1963 \cite{Rado_1963}} \epigraph{\textit{Prediction 5}.
 It will never be proved that $\Sigma(5) = \SigmaTheFifth$ and $S(5) = \BBtheFifth$.}{Allen H. Brady, 1990 \cite{BradyMeaningOfLife}}